dimxy/bitcoinjs-lib/README.md

 ## What test app does

-Include a mytestnode.js file that allows to create cc faucet create and get transactions.<br>
+Included a ccfaucetpoc.js file that allows to create cc faucet create and get transactions.<br>
-To test this you need a komodod chain with cc enabled (Note about the correct komodod repo with an nspv patch, see below)
+To test this you need a komodod chain with cc modules enabled (Note about the correct komodod repo with an nspv patch, see below)

 ## Installation